 How can I volunteer?

-Speak with Dr. Dudley weaver will gladly help you find a place to serve.
+Speak with Dr. Hunter Camp who will gladly help you find a place to serve.

 Do you have an organized music program?

 Yes, there is the Sunday morning adult choir and two children’s choirs.
 In addition, we have major organ concerts.
 Learn more about music at MPC.

 May I be active and involved if I’m not a Presbyterian?